 Storage

-Once plated, the summer melon salmon tartare can be eaten right away, or you can set it in the fridge for up to a few hours to have ready for later.
-This makes it a beautiful and convenient appetizer for servings guests during a summer get together.
+Once plated, this salmon tartare can be eaten right away, or you can set it in the fridge for up to a few hours to have ready for later.
+This makes it a beautiful and convenient salmon appetizer for servings guests during a summer get together.

 - Prep Time: 25 minutes